How to Prepare for a Kundalini Yoga Class

 “Man” means mind; “Tra” means to tune the vibration and projection.
 In Kundalini Yoga classes we use a variety of Mantras that have various affects.
 We provide Mantra sheets when necessary.
 We always like to remind students that the body is 65% water and water really responds to sound.
 We use appropriate music, both recorded and live in class as well as the Gong.
 In Kundalini Yoga class the Gong can create a marvelous experience used in relaxation, meditation and healing.

-Here are the three main mantras used in a Kundalini Yoga class:
+These mantras are used in every Kundalini Yoga class:

 ONG NAMO GURU DEV NAMO